Workflow: Simulating with a machine for manufacturing operations

 7. Use the simulation player controls and timeline to navigate the simulation.

-8. Use the options on the toolbar and in the dialog to control the visibility of the tool, machine, toolpaths, and stock during the simulation and to check for simulation issues.
+8. Use the options on the toolbar and in the dialog to control the visibility of the tool, machine, toolpaths, and stock during the simulation, and to check for issues and view NC code.

 9. (Optional) In the Simulate with Machine dialog, click the Info and Statistics tabs to view information about the current tool, machine, and operation, as well as information such as the number of detected collisions, the start volume and final volume of the stock, and the estimated machining time.